 12. How will the conversion help organizations?

 Flash to HTML5 conversion improves the security of your learning content because it does not require separate plug-ins unlike Flash, which makes it vulnerable to security threats.
 The conversion ensures that your e-learning courses are future-proof and need not be converted later because HTML5 will be the industry standard for a long time.
 After conversion, the output will also be SCORM/AICC, Tin Can compliant, so you can launch the courses on your LMS.
-Refurbishing Flash courses to HTML5 makes them reusable, ensuring return of your investment in your Flash-based courses.
+Converting Flash to HTML5 makes them reusable, ensuring return of your investment in your Flash-based courses.

 - HTML5 courses provide responsive output, so learners can access them on any device